 With the hundreds of usernames and passwords, every typical Internet user has to remember, it is necessary to use a Password Manager.
 A typical Password manager is an application with a secure database that will store and retrieve hundreds of Usernames and Passwords with one key “Password“.
 Most of these tools have a high level of security measures ensured to protect the passwords stored, both from in-memory and from-disk attacks.

-I have been initially using Password Safe, then moved to Keith Brown’s Password Minder that we extended in Vishwak.
+I have been initially using Password Safe, then moved to Plural Sight’s Keith Brown’s Password Minder that we extended in Vishwak.
 Password Minder was not managed by a community and we also didn’t want to commit resources to keep the project alive – earlier 3 years back Password Minder filled a vacancy neatly.
-As a result the application has bugs that needs to be fixed in our extension and poor Windows Vista compatibility.
-In Open-Source now you have lots of Password Managers which have more features, works across platforms, offers better security – most important has vibrant communities behind them that keeps the projects updated regularly.
+As a result, the application has bugs that need to be fixed in our extension and poor Windows Vista compatibility.
+In Open-Source now you have lots of Password Managers which have more features, work across platforms, and offer better security – most importantly they have vibrant communities behind them that keep the projects updated regularly.

-I still run Password Minder, but every time I need to access a site that is in Password Minder I first recreate it in KeePass, delete it in Password minder.
-This way I hope to fully move to KeePass in few weeks.
+I still run Password Minder, but every time I need to access a site that is in Password Minder I first recreate it in KeePass, and delete it in Password Minder.
+This way I hope to fully move to KeePass in a few weeks.

 Update 2021: I have moved to a fork of KeePass, called KeePassX which is faster, and more active yet is compatible with the KDBX database file of the original KeePass.